szxivk/Terminal-Blackjack/README.md

 ## Getting Started

 ### Prerequisites
-# Blackjack Game for Windows Terminal using Python

-This is a simple 1-player Blackjack game created using Python and designed to run in the Windows Terminal.
-The game was created by me as my 2nd milestone python-project for Pierian Data Complete Python3 Bootcamp to improve my understanding of classes/objects.

-## Getting Started

-### Prerequisites

 To run this program, you'll need to have Python 3 installed on your system.
 You can download Python 3 from the official website at https://www.python.org/downloads/.